shivamvishwakarm/shivamvishwakarm/README.md

 Full Stack Web developer
 ------------------------

 I have been learning coding for the last 2 years.
 I started my programming journey with Python and became interested in Web development with JavaScript.
 Then I also contributed to open source during Hacktoberfest 2022.
-I am a 3rd-year undergrad IT student and Continuously upgrading myself in the fast-moving tech world.
+I am a final year IT student and Continuously upgrading myself in the fast-moving tech world.

 * 🌍  I'm based in India 🇮🇳
 * 🖥️  See my portfolio at [My Portfolio](http://portfolio-blue-three-83.vercel.app/)